blurrycontour/zuul-gerrit/doc/source/reference/glossary.rst

       restricted, and jobs defined in these projects run in a restricted execution environment since they may be operating on changes which have not yet undergone review.

+   zuul

+      Zuul is an open source ci/cd platform specializing in gating changes across multiple Systems and applications before landing on a single patch.